forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 * CDSB
 * Otra

-### Si participaste en alguno de estos eventos, ¿recibiste algún tipo de beca o financiamiento para participar?
+### If you participated in any of these events, did you receive any kind of scholarship or funding to participate?

-(1 opción)
+(1 option)
-* Sí
+* Yes
 * No
-* Nunca participé

-### ¿Te encontraste con alguna de las siguientes barreras para participar en un evento?
+* I never participated

+### Did you encounter any of the following barriers to participate in an event?

-(1 o + opciones)
+(1 or + options)
-* Falta de dinero
-* Falta de tiempo
-* No me siento cómodo/a con el idioma del evento
+* Lack of money
+* Lack of time
+* I don't feel comfortable with the language of the event
-* Situación familiar
+* Family situation
-* No me siento representado/a en los paneles y charlas
-* Mi solicitud fue negada
-* Mi conexión a internet no lo permite
-* No encontré ninguna barrera para participar
+* I do not feel represented in the panels and talks
+* My request was denied
+* My internet connection doesn't allow it
+* I did not find any barrier to participate
-* Otras
+* Other

-### ¿Participas en alguna de las siguientes iniciativas?

-(matriz de opciones: "No la conozco" "La conozco, pero nunca participé" “La conozco y participé al menos una vez")
+### Do you participate in any of the following initiatives?

+(matrix of options: "I don't know it" "I know it, but I never participated" "I know it and I participated at least once")
 * Tidytuesday
 * Datos de miércoles
 * #30diasdegráficos

-## V- Uso de R

-### ¿Empezaste a usar R por alguno de los siguientes motivos?

-(1 opción )
-* Era un requisito del programa académico
-* Era un requisito laboral
-* No era un requisito, pero tenía interés para aprender
-* Otros

-### ¿Dónde aprendiste a usar R?

-(1 o + opciones)
-* Cursos gratuitos (online)
-* Cursos gratuitos (presenciales)
-* Cursos arancelados (online)
-* Cursos arancelados (presenciales)
-* Autodidacta (material digital)
-* Autodidacta (material impreso)

-### Indica tu grado de acuerdo con las siguientes frases, siendo 1 “En total desacuerdo” y 5 “Totalmente de acuerdo”

-(1 opción por frase)
-* Aprender a usar R me resultó fácil
-* El idioma inglés me resultó una barrera para aprender y resolver errores
-* Los mensajes de error son difíciles de interpretar
-* Lo más difícil de aprender R fue dominar el uso de paquetes
-* Fue fácil encontrar paquetes apropiados para usar
-* Me resultó difícil la sintaxis del lenguaje
-* Formar parte de la comunidad me ayudó a resolver problemas

-### ¿Dónde buscas información para resolver problemas / aprender a usar un paquete nuevo?

-(1 o + opciones)
-* Stackoverflow en inglés
-* Stackoverflow en tu lengua
-* Artículos en inglés
-* Artículos en tu lengua
-* Slack de la comunidad a la que perteneces
-* Consultas con un/a colega
-* Consultas la documentación del paquete
-* Consultas en Twitter
-* RStudio Community
+## V- Using R

+### Did you start using R for any of the following reasons?

+(1 option)
+* It was a requirement of the academic program
+* It was a job requirement
+* It was not a requirement, but I was interested in learning
+* Others

+### Where did you learn to use R?

+(1 or + options)
+* Free courses (online)
+* Free courses (face-to-face)
+* Payed courses (online)
+* Payed courses (face-to-face)
+* Self-taught (digital material)
+* Self-taught (printed material)

+### Indicate your degree of agreement with the following sentences, being 1 "In total disagreement" and 5 "Totally agree"

+(1 option per phrase)
+* Learning to use R was easy for me
+* The English language was a barrier to learning and solving mistakes
+* Error messages are difficult to interpret
+* The hardest thing in learnning R was mastering the use of packages
+* It was easy to find appropriate packages to use
+* I found the language syntax difficult
+* Being part of the community helped me solve problems

+### Where do you look for information to solve problems/learn how to use a new package?

+(1 or + options)
+* Articles in English
+* Articles in your language
 * Bioconductor Support
+* Consultations with a colleague
+* Check the package documentation
+* Queries on Twitter
 * GitHub Issues
+* RStudio Community
+* Slack from the community you belong to
+* Stackoverflow in English
+* Stackoverflow in your language
-* Otros
+* Others

-### ¿Qué otro(s) lenguaje(s) de programación usas?
+### What other programming language(s) do you use?

-(1 o + opciones)
+(1 or + options)
-* Ninguno
+* bash
 * C/C++
-* Python
-* MATLAB
 * Fortran
+* HTML
 * Java
-* HTML
+* MATLAB
 * Perl
+* Python
+* None
-* Otros
+* Other

-### ¿Cuál fue el primer lenguaje de programación que aprendiste?
+### What was the first programming language you learned?

-(1 opción)
+(1 option)
-* R
+* bash
 * C/C++
+* Fortran
-* Python
+* HTML
 * Java
 * MATLAB
-* Fortran
-* HTML
 * Perl
+* Python
+* R
+* None
-* Otro
+* Other

-### ¿Cuál es el paquete de R que usas con mayor frecuencia?

-(respuesta abierta)

-### ¿Has compartido código de R de forma pública?
+### Which is the R package that you use most often?

+(Open answer)
+Note: Please mention only one.

+### Have you shared R code publicly?

-(1 opción)
+(1 option)
-* Sí
+* Yes
-* No sé como hacerlo
-* Mi trabajo no lo permite
+* I do not know how to do it
+* My job doesn't allow it
 * No
-* Prefiero no responder
+* Prefer not to respond